mingyeeee/tinyML-shoulder-check/README.md

 # TinyML Shoulder Check
-Low power rear view camera system for cycling to perform people detection using Tensorflow Lite for Microcontrollers.
-Alerts cyclist if some on a bike or not is approaching them.
+Frequent shoulder checking for other cyclists or people while cycling can be dangerous as your attention is not on what in front of you.
+TinyML Should Check is a low power rear view camera system for cycling to perform people detection using Tensorflow Lite for Microcontrollers.
+This device alerts cyclist if there is another cyclist or person behind them by flashing an LED on the handlebars.

 **Still a work in progress**

-## Setup
+## Software Setup
 Currently using model from Tensorflow lite for micros [repo](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/person_detection/arduino).
 Planning on training a model to include cars and bikes